The Seahawks’ early playoff exits are starting to take a toll on Pete Carroll’s reputation

 Reputations aren’t always fair.
-Sometimes you get smacked with a label early in your career and can do little if anything to shake it.
+Sometimes you get smacked with a label early in your career and can do little, if anything, to shake it.

-Sometimes you can be punished for your own success — such as consistently losing in the Finals, whereas an earlier-round loss would have spared you the scrutiny.
+Sometimes you can be punished for your own success — such as consistently losing in the finals, whereas an earlier-round loss would have spared you the scrutiny.

 But fair or not, Pete Carroll-coached Seahawks teams are developing a rep for being unable to make a deep playoff run.
-And it might, just might be the difference between Pete making the Hall of Fame or not.
+And it might, just might, be the difference between him making the Hall of Fame or not.

-For six straight seasons, the Seahawks have failed to get past the second round of the playoffs.
-Ever since that infamous interception in the final minute of the Super Bowl loss to the Patriots, Seattle has been relatively stagnant in the postseason.
+For five straight appearances, the Seahawks have failed to get past the second round of the playoffs.
+Ever since that infamous interception in the final minute of the Super Bowl loss to the Patriots, they has been relatively stagnant in the postseason.

 Again, the fact that they’ve been in the postseason every year but one since that defeat is an achievement unto itself.
 But given their talent levels over the years — with players such as Russell Wilson, Bobby Wagner, Richard Sherman, Earl Thomas, K.J.
 Wright and DK Metcalf to name a few — you’d think they would have been able to re-crack the final four.
 But they haven’t.
 In fact, they haven’t gotten all that close.